-We have paired their shared essay with a 1.5 minute clip we found while searching our archives, which features Gentle World’s co-founder Sun, talking about how her understanding of The Golden Rule helped to inspire and deepen her own transition to veganism, back in 1970.
+We have paired Angel and Craig’s collaborative essay with a 1.5 minute clip we found while searching our archives, which features Gentle World’s co-founder Sun, talking about how her understanding of The Golden Rule helped to inspire and deepen her own transition to veganism, back in 1970.

 When we were young, our parents helped most of us learn the difference between right and wrong.